michaelneale/goose-fix-it-action/README.md

 ## Usage

-In this case we have a workflow that is setup to respond to issues labelled as `goose`:

 Open a github issue (or find an existing one) and label it:
 ![Screenshot 2024-09-23 at 6 27 57 PM](https://github.com/user-attachments/assets/b41d39d3-c6da-4f64-8673-96af75348036)

 goose will then attempt to fix and if things go well, you will get a PR later with the fix:
 ![Screenshot 2024-09-23 at 6 28 08 PM](https://github.com/user-attachments/assets/e7204eed-e379-4507-8cf4-77362a1ad243)

-configuration:
+This works by having configuration like this in a workflow in your project:

 ```yaml